 Alternatively, if patients plan to use the NHS App to access GP online services they can verify their identity through the NHS App and need not do so at the practice.

-If they already have access to prescribing and want to add online access to historical records they must confirm their identity again at the practice.
+If they already have access to prescribing and want to add online access to historical records, they must confirm their identity again at the practice.

 Registering for historical or proxy record access may take some time because of the time it takes for the practice to check the record for harmful or third-party information.
 They will be told how long it may take when they apply.
 It will vary depending on the workload of the practice and the number of applicants for record access outstanding at the time.